 Another option:

 Of course if you prefer to keep the bottom plate intact, that’s definitely an option.
-This will not achieve the “curbless” niche look that I was shooting for in this shower design, but you can certainly do it if you prefer that look.
+This will not achieve the floor-to-ceiling look that I was shooting for in this shower design, but you can certainly do it if you prefer that look.

-If you go this route, you’ll also have to install a piece of 1/2 inch Wedi board on this stud brace to create the base of your shower niche.
+You’ll then have to install a piece of Wedi board on this stud brace to create the base of your shower niche.

-One of the best things about using Wedi Board in this shower niche was that it serves as both a backer board and a waterproofing membrane.
-This saved me the time and hassle of applying a waterproofing membrane inside (and outside) the niche.
+One of the best things about using Wedi Board in this shower was that it serves as both a backer board and a waterproofing membrane.
+This saved me the time and hassle of applying a waterproofing membrane inside the niche and in the rest of the shower.

 I cut this panel so that it fits quite tightly into place with a very small bead of Wedi joint sealant on each side so it seals against the framing but not the drywall at the back of the niche.